One Day, One Thing, At a TimePin

 • Can I reach out and let them know I care?

-• If they’re not working, can I help connect them to work, or resources to help?
+• If they’re not working, can I help connect them with work or resources?
 Can I help grow their professional network?

-• If they’re a service I’ve used in the past, can I support their business somehow?
+• If they’re a service I’ve used before, can I support their business in some way?
 Order takeout, buy gift cards, etc.

 • Can I help someone else with technology or setting up a blog or social media account to likewise stay in touch and reach out to their friends?

-That list is hardly all-inclusive, and you probably bring other skills to the table that can be helpful to other people.
-(Hello people who can sew masks!)
-The important thing to know is there is something you can do today, to both get yourself through the day, and assist someone else in doing the same.
+That list is hardly exhaustive, and you probably bring other skills to the table that can be helpful to others.
+(Hello, people who can sew masks!)
+The important thing to know is that there is something you can do today to both get through the day and help someone else do the same.

 None of us has the power to fix everything right now, or to even predict what is coming.
 That uncertainty is hard.
-But we all have things we can do, so let’s focus on doing the small things we can do today, and maybe even some bigger things we can do going forward instead of being overwhelmed by what we can’t do, and don’t know.
+But we all have things we can do, so let’s focus on the small things we can do today, and maybe even some bigger things we can do going forward, instead of being overwhelmed by what we can’t do or don’t know.

-Here’s hoping you are getting through today, and please feel free to celebrate that fact alone, as well as any small thing you can do during this time.
+Here’s hoping you are getting through today.
+Please feel free to celebrate that fact alone, as well as any small thing you can do during this time.
 We all need something to celebrate!

 Similar Posts